 Protection against resource stealing A parent that created a child subsystem out of its own memory resources, expects to regain the spent resources when destructing the subsystem.
 For this reason, it must not be possible for a child to transfer funds to another branch of the component tree without the consent of the parent.
 Figure 13 illustrates an example scenario that violates this expectation.
 The client and server components conspire to steal memory from the child.
 The client was created by the child and received a portion of the child's memory budget.
 The client requested a session for a service that was eventually routed to the server.
 The client-server relationship allows the client to delegate capabilities to the server.
 Therefore, it is able to delegate its own PD session capability to the server.
-The server, now in possession of the client's and its own PD session capabilities, can transfer memory from the client's to its own PD session.
+The server, now in possession of the client's to its own PD session.
 After this transaction, the child has no way to regain its memory resources because it has no authority over the server's PD session.